fbpx

 Sole Quality

-One of my favorite aspects of these boots is that they are fitted with a very flexible Vibram sole.
-This gives these boots great traction compared to other boots on the market.
-Additionally, the flexible sole still allows you to feel the environment underfoot.
-As a hunter, I am able to be more stealthy.
+After a year of wearing these boots, my favorite aspect is that they are fitted with a soft and flexible Vibram sole.
+This gives these boots great traction compared to my long-time favorite rubber boot, the LaCrosee Grange.
+Additionally, the flexible sole still allows you to feel the environment underfoot which is important for being stealthy when hunting.

 At first, I was worried that the sole of this boot was going to be too tall causing a high center of gravity, which would lead to ankle rolling.
 I was happy to find out that I liked these soles much more than I thought.
 My foot sits far enough down where my foot’s center of gravity is not a problem and I do not get the feeling that I will roll my ankle when side-hilling.